Every mother is different but I’ll tell you one thing: you’ll probably win a few points with your mom if you give her a nice card on Mother’s Day.

-On a card, where the focal point of your design is a written message, font can be the key
+On a card where the focal point of your design is a written message, the right font is essential.

 As a rule of thumb, use no more than three font styles in one design.
 Use one decorative font for the main text on your card, then use one or two more simplistic fonts for the supporting text.